-The results of the SPT borings indicated the presence of topsoil within the upper approximate 1.0 foot underlain by intermittent layers of loose to medium dense fine sand (SP), fine sand with silt and trace of silt and clay (SP) and fine sand with silt (SP-SM) to approximately 13 feet.
-This layer is further underlain by loose to very dense fine sand (SP), fine sand with trace of silt and some shell fragments (SP) and fine sand with many shell fragments (SP) to the borings deepest termination depth of approximately 20 feet below existing grade.
+The results of the borings generally indicated the presence of topsoil in the upper approximate 1.0 foot underlain by intermittent layers of very loose to dense fine sand (SP) and fine sand with silt (SP-SM) to approximately 13.5 feet below existing grade.
+These layers were underlain by medium to very dense fine sand (SP) and fine sand with silt (SP-SM) to the boring termination depth of approximately 25 feet below existing grade.
+As an exception, Boring B-5 indicated the presence of a few pieces of concrete at approximately 4 feet.